juank-pa/JKLocalNotifications-ANE/README.md

 These scripts add the resources at `samples/plain_as/res` to the generated ANE extension.
 More information [here](#adding-android-custom-icons-hack).

+Note that Windows batch files are also provided to allow packaging and compiling the Android app.

 # ANE distribution
-If what you want is simply get the latest version of the ANE and use it in your own project you can download the latest compiled version from the [Releases](https://github.com/juank-pa/JKLocalNotifications-ANE/releases) page.
+If what you want is simply get the latest version of the ANE and use it in your own project you can download the latest compiled version from the Github repository [Releases](https://github.com/juank-pa/JKLocalNotifications-ANE/releases) page.
 Just grab it and use it.
 Use the samples provided to learn a bit more.